Larmour first came to the prominence as he starred for St Andrew’s College in various Leinster school's cup campaigns.

 He made his Leinster senior debut in the opening round of the 2017-18 Pro14 away to Dragons, scoring a try on debut.

 In January 2018, uncapped Larmour was named in Ireland's 36-man squad for the 2018 Six Nations tournment, where he made 3 appearances.

 With 13 appearances to his name, he was selected in the Ireland RWC Training Squad following the completion of the Pro 14 season.

-He heads into the 2019 Champions Cup with 15 points in the tournament and has scored 10 points.
+He went into the 2019 Champions Cup with 15 points in the tournament and 10 points scored.